Looking for ways of improving your HDR photography? Are you wondering where in your HDR workflow you are making mistakes?

 In Lightroom this can easily be done by loading your lens profile in the Lens Correction module in Lightroom.

-Keep in mind after you have combined your images and are working in a TIF file, you will lose most of your lens profiles since you no longer are working with Camera Raw information.
+Keep in mind that after you have combined your images and are working in a TIF file, you will lose most of your lens profiles since you no longer have access to Camera Raw information.

 Conclusion

-If you’re finding doing these four steps on every photo in your bracketed sequence to be tedious, remember you can always copy and past settings or even build a preprocessing HDR preset in Lightroom for every lens you might shoot on.
+If you find doing these four steps on every photo in your bracketed sequence tedious, remember you can always copy and paste settings or even build a preprocessing HDR preset in Lightroom for every lens you might shoot on.